HU90m/TeamOptimisationWithRL/experiments/06_memory/README.md

 - deadline of 25
 - state space
     * time step
-    * binary memory with history of 3 time steps
+    * binary memory with histories of 2, 3 and 4 time steps
 - regular graph
     * 30 nodes
     * 5 degrees per node